-Waterless Cooking - The Vapor Seal Method Pros and Cons
+Waterless Cooking - The Vapor Seal Method - Watch Video

 To preserve the minerals and vitamins located in and just beneath the skin of your vegetables, brush with a vegetable and rinse in filtered water DO NO PEEL.
 Vegetables that are cut evenly will cook evenly.
 Fill or nearly fill the pan then rinse the vegetables with filtered water and pour all the water off.
 Just the moisture that clings to the vegetables is sufficient for waterless cooking.

 Place the pan on medium heat cover and open the vent.
-When steam begins to escape from the vent it’s time to lower the heat, 3 to 5 minutes.
-(Some higher-end waterless cookware brands have whistles to alert you that it’s time to lower the heat.)
+When steam begins to escape from the vent it is time to lower the heat, 3 to 5 minutes.
+(Some higher-end waterless cookware brands have whistles to alert you that it is time to lower the heat.)
 MEDIUM heat is to bring your waterless cookware to temperature quickly to form a vapor seal and LOW is for cooking your vegetables the waterless way.

 The objective of waterless cooking is to not only to SAVE precious minerals and vitamins but also to preserve life-giving enzymes by cooking below the boiling point.
 Waterless cooking results in healthier, better tasting vegetables.